spring-attic/spring-security-oauth/docs/oauth2.md

 ### Grant Types

-The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerSecurityConfigurer`.
+The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerEndpointsConfigurer`.
 By default all grant types are supported except password (see below for details of how to switch it on).
 The following properties affect grant types: